eco friendly strawbale farmhouse in the beautiful south hams area of devon

 our vision... putting the heart back into this land

-The land here was previously used for a fairly large scale poultry business and the sites of the hen houses and range have been left in very poor condition, highly compacted and covered in rubbish.
-We are working hard to remove/recycle the rubbish, replace topsoil and natural drainage and bring the hedges back by traditionally laying them to provide windbreaks and natural fencing for animals, using the wood for our energy source.
+The land here was previously used for a fairly large scale poultry business and the sites of the hen houses and range had been left in very poor condition, highly compacted and covered in rubbish.
+We are still working hard to remove/recycle the rubbish, replace topsoil and natural drainage and bring the hedges back by traditionally laying them to provide windbreaks and natural fencing for animals, using the wood for our energy source.
 Just rehanging the gates in a traditional way is time consuming.
 We manage the farm with an eye to sustainability and hope to be as self sufficient as possible, so future projects will be to increase our kitchen garden and grow herbs and plants that will enable our animals to self medicate.
-We have reintroduced a dozen hens and have 2 rescued Kune Kune pigs, Dave and Margot, living in the also rather neglected orchard, they think they are in Heaven not just Devon!
+We have reintroduced a dozen hens and have Emily the pet pot belly pig.

 We care passionately about the land and we work with The Avon Valley Project to manage the land and increase biodiversity.